bpajor/react-projects-repo/README.md

 # react-projects-repo
-This repo includes all of my projects from beggining to advancer
+This repo includes all of my projects from begginer to advanced level